Canva Review — All the Pros and Cons

 The idea is that you simply pick a template, drop some content into it, make a few edits and then export your design for use online or as a printed item.

-But how easy is this in practice?
+But how easy is it to actually use Canva?

 Ease of use